kin543212009/credit-card-fraud-detection/README.md

 - ggplot2

 ## My Contribution
-This project was completed as a group assignment.
-My contribution included project interpretation, result summarization, and portfolio presentation of the fraud detection workflow and model comparison findings.
+This was a group academic project.
+I use this repository to present the project workflow, model comparison logic, and selected outputs as part of my analytics portfolio.

 ## Notes
 The original dataset is not uploaded to this repository due to file size and source restrictions.
-Please download the dataset separately from Kaggle if you want to reproduce the workflow.
+Please download the dataset separately if you want to reproduce the workflow.